urschrei/flask-bootstrap/README.md

     `fab autogenerate:"Message"`

 ## Notes

+Be aware that auto-generation of migrations has some [limitations](https://alembic.readthedocs.org/en/latest/tutorial.html#auto-generating-migrations).

 You should check that the versions of the packages currently present in `requirements.txt` match your requirements, and update / amend them if necessary.